vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 ## CHAPTER III.
 The most important and distinctive doctrine that is unique to Visishtādvaita

 What is a s'arira and what is a Sarīrī?
 Adhāra and Niyanta - Īśvara's support by His svarupa and by His will (saṅkalpa).
 The consequences of this knowledge.
-The meaning of sesha-s'eshi bhāva - The presence of these ideas in the three mantras - Seshatva means dasatva in regard to Chetanas.
+The meaning of śeṣa-s'eshi bhāva - The presence of these ideas in the three mantras - Seshatva means dasatva in regard to Chetanas.

 22 to 31